binder-git/seth-haus/README.md

 # Seth's Triathlon Haus

-A prototype ecommerce platform for triathlon gear, built entirely with AI coding tools using React, the Commerce Layer API and micro frontends, and Netlify.
+An ecommerce prototype for triathlon gear, built entirely with AI coding tools using React, TypeScript, the Commerce Layer API and micro frontends, and Netlify.

 <img width="1239" alt="Seth's Triathlon Haus Home page" src="https://github.com/user-attachments/assets/34c2dee6-5dba-48bd-abf7-f402b5f30c77" />

 ## About This Project

-This is a **proof-of-concept** ecommerce site that I built to challenge myself to see if I could build a robust ecommerce web application using AI coding tools without ever consulting a real developer.
-While I'm not a developer, my role at Commerce Layer inspired me to create a real-world example of how to build a fully-functional online store using only AI coding tools.
+This is a **proof-of-concept** web application built entirely using AI coding tools.
+Everything you see on this site was created by me prompting AI (except the photos which are licensed on Unsplash for free, non-commercial use).
+I wanted to challenge myself to see if I could create a robust ecommerce store without ever consulting an actual human software engineer.
+Even though I'm not a developer, my role at Commerce Layer inspired me to create a real-world example of how to build a fully functional online store using only AI.

 > **Note: This is a demo site.
 No actual products are for sale.**